How to adapt goals in a time of crisis

 One of the crucial aspects of the performance management process is setting goals.
 Goal setting helps employees understand what’s expected of them.
 It benefits them by improving their motivation, satisfaction, and determination.
-Goal setting also adds value to an organization as it improves productivity and performance.
-This is an especially important practice now, as employees and employers alike try to find clarity during the COVID-19 pandemic.
+Goal setting also adds value to an organization by improving productivity and performance.
+This is an essential practice now, as employees and employers try to find clarity during the COVID-19 pandemic.

 The importance of goals during a crisis

-It’s likely that, in the midst of a crisis, company leaders are managing competing priorities, which can make it easy to put an indefinite hold on the performance process.
+It’s likely that, amid a crisis, company leaders are managing competing priorities, which can make it easy to put an indefinite hold on the performance process.
 However, a shared vision and goals to help meet that vision, are more important than ever.
 Here’s why:

-It can reduce the strain of remote work.
-In addition to changing priorities, your organization is also likely dealing with major shifts in how you operate (e.g. moving to an entirely remote workforce).
+- It can reduce the strain of remote work.
+In addition to changing priorities, your organization will likely deal with major shifts in how you operate (e.g., moving to an entirely remote workforce).
 Virtual teams are more likely to encounter challenges with communication and coordination and are more susceptible to a lack of team cohesion and trust.
-Focusing on the things that you can accomplish together, rather than what can be accomplished individually is one way to mitigate the strain of working remotely.
-Not to mention that goal setting has been shown to improve persistence in the face of obstacles.
+Focusing on what you can accomplish together, rather than what can be accomplished individually, is one way to mitigate the strain of working remotely.
+Not to mention that goal setting has improved persistence in the face of obstacles.

-It can provide clarity.
-By clearly articulating goals and uniting our teams in their efforts, employers can infuse individuals with a sense of clarity during a time where they might be experiencing increased ambiguity.
+- It can provide clarity.
+By clearly articulating goals and uniting our teams in their efforts, employers can infuse individuals with a sense of clarity when they might be experiencing increased ambiguity.
 Goal setting creates a sense of alignment and shared understanding about what they should be doing to learn, develop, and be successful moving forward.

 Considerations when adjusting goals

-Given the level of impact your organization has felt in response to COVID-19, you’re likely going to have to adjust previously set goals.
-You’ll also want to consider the nuances for different parts of your business.
+Given the impact your organization has felt in response to COVID-19, you’ll likely have to adjust previously set goals.
+You’ll also want to consider the nuances of different parts of your business.
 For instance, goals in one region or department might be more heavily impacted than another.
 Here’s how we recommend adjusting goals across various levels of your company:

 At the organizational level

-In a time of crisis, it’s vital for an organization to provide its employees with a clearly defined mission and purpose to keep them motivated and aligned.
+In a time of crisis, an organization needs to provide its employees with a clearly defined mission and purpose to keep them motivated and aligned.
 When it comes to adjusting organizational goals, it’s important to ask the following questions:

 - What makes sense for the company to pursue right now?
 Is it obtainable?